 How to Write Horror.
 “Boo!”

 Did that scare you?
 Of course not.
 You would no more present that word as an effective piece of horror than write The child opened the wardrobe door.
-A monster jumped out and frightened her.
 Confessions of an Opinionated Book Geek - Writing Tips #162:Writing Horror Stories.
 Confessions of an Opinionated Book Geek - Writing Tips #161: 13 Tips for Writing Horror...
 Genre Help: Horror - RP and Writing.
 Writing Questions Answered.
 10 Medieval Torture Devices.
 The pillory remained in use even later than the stake.

 Most people were poor, they suffered from disease, and their freedom was owned by wealthy landowners.
+And if you committed a crime and could not afford to pay a fine, your hand might have been chopped off or your tongue and lips cut out.
 Horror Factor - Horror Writing Articles for the Serious Horror Writer.
 How to Write a Horror Story: 11 steps.
-Steps Writing Your Own Horror Story 1Get an idea, brainstorm ( make a list of scary topics; be original).
+Adjunct Assistant Professor of English This article was co-authored by Christopher Taylor, PhD.